what-is-a-404-error

 3. Mistyped URLs

 Users may occasionally mistype URLs or manually enter incorrect addresses in their browsers.
-These typos or mistakes can lead to 404 errors if the entered URL does not correspond to a valid page on your website.
+If the entered URL does not correspond to a valid page on your website, these typos or mistakes can lead to 404 errors.

 4. Content removal or relocation